-Resolver Locked Lights when SYNC I/O is locked to the chosen external clock reference, or to its Internal clock reference
+Resolver Locked Lights when SYNC I/O is locked to the chosen external clock reference, or to its Internal clock reference.

 Speed Calibration Lights when SYNC I/O system clock and all output clocks are at a frequency that corresponds with the chosen sample rate.
-Capable of indicating mismatch of pullup, pull-down and frame rate.
+Capable of indicating mismatch of pull-up, pulldown and frame rate.